Luca-Sett/todooos/README.md

 # Toodoos.

 A web app for organisations to track their tasks and improve efficiency.
+Built solely by Luca Sett.

 ## Setup

-Make sure to install the dependencies:
+Install the dependencies:

 ```bash
 # yarn